Leighton W. Smith Jr.: Later work

 Smith retired from the US Navy on 1 October 1996.
-He is currently serving as a Senior Fellow at the Center for Naval Analyses, was President of Leighton Smith Associates and Vice President of Global Perspectives, Inc., both international consulting firms.
+He served as a Senior Fellow at the Center for Naval Analyses, was President of Leighton Smith Associates and Vice President of Global Perspectives, Inc., both international consulting firms.
 He was Chairman of the Naval Aviation Museum Foundation, immediate past Chairman of the Board of Trustees of the United States Naval Academy Alumni Association and served on the Executive Committee of the Association of Naval Aviation.

 He was also on the National Advisory Council to the Navy League and was a member of the Board of Directors of several corporations.

 Smith was a supporter of the John McCain 2008 presidential campaign before the 2008 election.
 Smith spoke out in defense of McCain after critical comments from General Wesley Clark regarding McCain's military experience.
 Prior to his retirement, Smith had previously served alongside General Clark for several years during the war in Bosnia and Herzegovina.

 Smith has been one of the senior signatories of the March 31, 2009 letter urging the president to maintain the policy excluding homosexuals from the armed forces.

+Death

+Smith died at his home in Pinehurst, N.C. on November 28, 2023.